Best Jump Starter 2017 – Buyer’s Guide & Reviews

 These devices usually come with 12 V batteries, while the wattage varies per manufacturer.
 Some have 6 amps so you can charge a vehicle several times as long as it is fully charged.
 Battery chargers have greater amps indicating the charge is longer lasting.

 The higher the amps the faster the charging time, but they are as more expensive.
+You should go for a powerful unit if your car is equipped with expensive and power-hungry speaker systems, for example.
 Competition is driving down the cost however so there’s really no reason not to get a charger / jump starter with high amps.
 The convenience of a faster charge will more than compensate for the additional cost.

 Solar Battery Chargers